-1. Select and completely read one of the two books assigned by Dr. Bergstrom.
+1.Select and completely read one of the two books by Tom Standage.
 2. As the student reads the book, they should complete Cornell Notes that focus on the main concepts and connections/patterns presented in the material.
 The Cornell Notes will be submitted for extra credit at the beginning of the school year.
+For more information on how to take Cornell Notes, use a Google search.
+There are many tutorial videos available.

-While these books go beyond the scope of the Pre-AP curriculum, they are offered to provide students an in-depth and differentiated study for higher level readers.
+While these books go beyond the scope of the Pre-AP curriculum, they are offered to provide students with an in-depth and differentiated study for higher level readers.
 A History of the World in 6 Glasses refers to adult beverages, as it was far healthier to consume alcoholic drinks than unfiltered water in the ancient world.
 Both books are equal in historical quality and connection to our curriculum.
-Students and their parents should decide which book would be best to read based on their preferences.
+Students and their parents should decide if they should participate, and which book would be best to read based on their preferences.
 Please email Dr. Bergstrom with questions regarding this summer reading opportunity at bergstromt@pcsb.org.